British double agent George Blake dies in Russia at 98

-MOSCOW (AP) — George Blake, a former British intelligence officer who worked as a double agent for the Soviet Union, has died in Russia.
+MOSCOW (AP) — George Blake, a former British intelligence officer who worked as a double agent for the Soviet Union and passed some of the most coveted Western secrets to Moscow, has died in Russia.
 He was 98.

 Russia’s Foreign Intelligence Service, known as SVR, announced his death Saturday in a statement, which didn’t give any details.
 Russian President Vladimir Putin expressed condolences, hailing Blake as a “brilliant professional” and a man of “remarkable courage.”